 There is no known treatment that has any effect on the basic impairments underlying Aspergers, but handicaps can be diminished by appropriate management and education.

-Both kids and adults with this syndrome, like all those with the triad of language and social impairments, respond best when there is a regular, organized routine.
-It is important for moms and dads and teachers to recognize the subtle difficulties in comprehension of abstract language, so that they can communicate with the youngster in ways he can understand.
+Both kids and grown-ups with Aspergers, like all those with the triad of language and social impairments, respond best when there is a regular, organized routine.
+It is important for moms and dads and educators to recognize the subtle difficulties in comprehension of abstract language, so that they can communicate with the youngster in ways he can understand.
 The repetitive speech and motor habits cannot be extinguished, but, with time and patience, they can be modified to make them more useful and socially acceptable.
 Techniques of behavior modification as used with autistic kids can possibly be helpful if applied with sensitivity.
-However, Asperger (1979) expressed considerable reservations about using these methods with kids with his syndrome who are bright enough to be aware of and, as Asperger put it, 'to value their freedom'.
+However, Asperger (1979) expressed considerable reservations about using these methods with kids with his disorder who are bright enough to be aware of and, as Asperger put it, 'to value their freedom'.

 Education is of particular importance because it may help to develop special interests and general competence sufficiently to allow independence in adult life.
 The teacher has to find a compromise between, on the one hand, letting the youngster follow his own bent completely, and, on the other, insisting that he conform.
 She also has to ensure that he is not teased and bullied by the rest of the class.
 There is no type of school that is particularly suitable for those with Aspergers.
 Some have performed well in schools for normal kids, while others have managed better in schools for various kinds of handicaps.
 Educational progress depends on the severity of the youngster's impairments, but also on the understanding and skill of the teacher.

 Most individuals with Aspergers who settle in open employment have jobs with a regular routine.
 They also have sympathetic employers and workmates who are willing to tolerate eccentricities.
 In many instances, work has been found by moms and dads who persevere in approaching employers, despite all the difficulties.